veysiertekin/flink-csv-sample/README.md

 ```

-This command will execute all tasks directly and will produce a similar computing results:
+This command will execute all tasks directly and will produce similar computing results:

 ```bash
 ➜  ls -la data/